 Are you looking for resources to help decide which career path and education choices that are a 'good fit' with your interests?
-Or have you found the perfect career path and want interview tips and resume templates*?
+Or have you found the perfect career path and want interview tips and resume writing tool kit*?
 Get the knowledge needed to plan, gather information, and evaluate your options by using the tools listed below.

 *Must log into Google Drive to access